*Updated July 2017*

 A tiny Spanish bar on North St just past the South Bristol staples of the Tobacco Factory and Mark’s Bread, this establishment manages to pack a lot of character and fun in to quite a compact space.
 On offer are Spanish lessons, film nights and music every Sunday night – plus the annual Tortilla competition!

-In addition to the places I’ve mentioned above, many other bars and restaurants have started offering their own take on tapas – the most recent being The Gallimaufry on Gloucester Road, but great offers can be found at the Lounges and Cosy Club, Bell’s Diner in Montpelier, Manna in Westbury Park, and Harvey’s Cellars in town.
+In addition to the places I’ve mentioned above, many other bars and restaurants have started offering their own take on tapas – including The Gallimaufry on Gloucester Road, but great offers can be found at the Lounges and Cosy Club.

 You can also get some excellent Spanish food from Poco on Stokes Croft (also worth a trip for their Mediterranean style brunches or their seasonal cocktails), on a boat at Under the Stars (a big favourite among my friends, who have impeccable taste) or Spanish deli El Comado on Gloucester Rd.

 Have fun on your own tapas quest, be sure to let me know of any other places where you’ve tried some great examples!